Wronki railway station

 Wronki railway station is a stop on the Poznań–Szczecin railway in Poland.
 It serves the town of Wronki in the Greater Poland Voivodeship and opened in 1848.
-Train services using the station are operated by PKP and Przewozy Regionalne.
+Train services using the station are operated by PKP and Polregio.

 The station building dates from 1880 and has been a registered monument since 2002.

 Modernisation

 In 2012 and 2013 2.6 million Złoty was spent on modernising the station and improving accessibility for less able people.

 Train services

 Lines stopping at the station include: